keittlab/rpg/README.md

 This usage is compatible with ```%dopar%```; you can access these cursors from multiple threads of execution and even across a heterogeneous cluster of machines.
 See the documentation for ```cursor``` for an example.

+Note: after some additional experimentation, I have concluded that parallel processing of cursors in PostgreSQL does not in fact work.
+You can iterate over a cursor on multiple backends.
+However it appears that only one of these backends will do any work, probably to ensure the access is serialized.
+My guess is that requests are forwarded to the portal where the cursor was opened.

 ### Asynchronous queries

 You can submit asynchronous queries with ```rpg```.
 When combined with the connection stack, this allows you to launch queries, push the connection, make a new connection while the first query is completing.
 By swapping the first connection back to the active state, you can then check for completion or try to cancel the transaction.